 The normal heart has two distinct sides and four “holding areas” called chambers for circulating blood.

-- The lower chambers – called ventricles – collect blood before it gets pumped forcefully out.
+The lower chambers – called ventricles – collect blood from the atria then pump it forcefully out.

 What is the job of heart valves?
 Why are valves important for circulation and health?

 To open correctly so that blood can empty from the chamber